wp-plugins/popup-surveys/readme.txt

 * Create an unlimited amount of surveys
 * Run multiple surveys at the same time (only one will be displayed to a user at once)
 * Control the delay before displaying a survey
+* Display your survey on the left or the right side of your website
+* Customize the thank you message of your survey

 This plugin contains full functionality and doesn't lock down features like other survey or poll plugins do.